SamueleSoraggi/scanpySupport/README.md

-# scanpy_support_functions
+# scanpySupport
 Python package with useful functions to speedup analysis.
-Thought as a complement for the scanpy package.
+Thought as a complement for and based on the scanpy package and the annotated data structure.